Sitia Archaeological Museum

 Sitia Archaeological Museum information

-This museum houses a well-displayed and important collection of local finds spanning neolithic to Roman times, with emphasis on the Minoan civilisation.
-Labelling is in English as well as Greek.
-One of the most significant exhibits is the Palekastro Kouros – a figure pieced together from fragments made of hippopotamus tusks and adorned with gold.
-Finds from the palace at Zakros include a wine press, a bronze saw, jars, cult objects and pots that are clearly scorched from the great fire that destroyed the palace.
-Among the most valuable objects are the Linear A tablets, which reflect the palace’s administrative function.
+This museum houses an important collection of local finds spanning neolithic to Roman times, with emphasis on the Minoan civilisation.
+One of the most significant exhibits is the Palekastro Kouros – a figure pieced together from elements of hippopotamus tusks and gold.
+Finds from Zakros Palace include a winepress, bronze saw, jars, cult objects and pots that are clearly scorched from the great fire that destroyed the palace.
+English and Greek labelling.